Advance Wars: Days of Ruin (2008, Advance Wars: Dark Conflict in Europe/Australia)

 The Computer Is a Cheating Bastard: there's a case that helps the player in Beachhead in Battalion Wars 1; the CPU-controlled Artillery can snipe off the infantry climbing up the hilly terrain that makes seeing them difficult, from inside the fort on top of the hills.
 However, in Battalion Wars 2, while there is another case that involves a playable unit in the last mission, it does not help the player whatsoever: the Battlestation attacks the guns that fire the weak green lasers coming from the Mining Spider before attacking the blasted digging machine itself, but you don't get to aim at these guns whatsoever.
 This makes no sense because the Fighters you get are harder, albeit generally more rewarding, to control than the no-brainer Battlestation, but at least the Heavy Tanks fire at the guns too if commanded to attack the Spider.

-Ever notice how the computer will rarely leave its battleship within range of that sub you've had submerged for the past three turns?
+On a related note, ever notice how the computer will rarely leave its battleship within range of that sub you've had submerged for the past three turns?

 Cool Old Guy: Sensei and Hachi in Black Hole Rising and Dual Strike; Forsythe/Carter in Days of Ruin